 MSW, University of Maryland, 2008

 My overall area of interest is in developing behavior change interventions, particularly the process of adapting and evaluating evidence-based interventions for use among indigenous adolescent populations.
 My current research is conducted exclusively with reservation-based samples of American Indian youth in the rural Southwestern U.S., and draws on a combination of methodologies including community-based participatory approaches, qualitative research, needs assessments, and biostatistics.
 My main areas of research include: 1) substance use and abuse; and 2) sexually transmitted infection and HIV/AIDS.
 In the first area, I am studying the risk and protective factors for youth substance use, in particular binge substance use.
 I work on a case control study of binge drinking and drug use as a form of intentional self-injury among American Indian adolescents.
-I also work on a randomized trial of an entrepreneurship education intervention for American Indian youth.
+I also work on a randomized trial of an entrepreneurship education intervention for American Indian youth, which is striving to work upstream and prevent engagement in high-risk behaviors by keeping youth connected to school, positive peers and their future academic and career aspirations.
 In the second area I am leading two randomized controlled trials of culturally adapted, evidence-based interventions.
 The first trial is evaluating the impact of "EMPWR"-- a brief counseling and personalized STI risk-reduction intervention for American Indian adults engaged in binge substance use.
 In this trial we are also piloting the use of self-administered sample collection for STI screening to address endemic rates, health care access barriers and increase uptake in rural, under-served communities.
 The second trial is part of a national evaluation of teen pregnancy prevention programs sponsored by the Office of Adolescent Health.
 In this trial, we are evaluating "Respecting the Circle of Life"-- a culturally adapted evidence-based sexual and reproductive health program for American Indian youth and their parents.
 In this program youth receive 8 group-based sessions during a summer camp, followed by a session at home with their parent or another trusted adult.
 All sessions are facilitated by American Indian paraprofessional community health workers from the participating community.